C/2006 A1 (Pojmański): Observational history

-By early March, the comet was located in Aquila, the Eagle, and by March 7 was located in the constellation Delphinus, the Dolphin.
+By early March, the comet was located in Aquila, the Eagle, and by March 7 was located in the constellation Delphinus.

 Comet Pojmański brightened more than initially estimated, perhaps due to over-cautious estimates by astronomers.
 It had previously been estimated to reach a maximum brightness of around 6.5 magnitude, but became considerably brighter.

 During the comet's appearance, it sported a tail of three to seven degrees (six to fourteen times the apparent lunar diameter) and a coma of up to about 10 arcseconds.